ci-sumi/mindful-story-telling-club/README.md

 These additions will enhance user experience and facilitate better communication between the club and its members or visitors.

+### Technologies Used
+#### Main Languages Used
+ * HTML
+ * CSS
+#### Frameworks, Libraries & Programs Used
+### Framework-Libraries-Program Used
+* Am I Responsive: Utilized to verify the website's responsiveness across various devices.
+* Responsinator: Employed to confirm the website's responsiveness on different devices.
+* Balsamiq: Utilized for generating wireframe images during the design phase.
+* Chrome Dev Tools: Used throughout development for debugging, testing responsiveness, and optimizing performance.
+* Font Awesome: Integrated for incorporating social media icons in the footer.
+* GitHub: Employed for version control and website hosting.
+* Google Fonts: Utilized to import and customize fonts used on the website. webpconverter:Used for converting images to the WebP format, enhancing website performance and load times.

 ## Deployment
   * Navigate to the Settings tab in the GitHub repository.
   * From the left side menu, select **Pages**.